zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 > What are __refs__ in React and why are they important?

 Refs are an escape hatch which allow you to get direct access to a DOM element or an instance of a component.
-In order to use them you add a ref attribute to your component or HTML element whose value is a callback function which will receive the underlying DOM element or the mounted instance of the component as its first argument.
+In order to use them you add a ref attribute to your component whose value is a callback function which will receive the underlying DOM element or the mounted instance of the component as its first argument.

 ```javascript
 class UnControlledForm extends Component {